-Other assignments: Board member of East Capital Explorer, White Arkitekter/White Intressenter and Kungsleden.
+Other assignments: Chairman of the Board in White Arkitekter/White Intressenter.
+Board member of East Capital Explorer, Kungsleden and Rikshem.

-Previous experience: Various positions at SEB Group including Group Credit Officer, Executive VP and most recently Global Head of Commercial Real Estate, Member of Management Board SEB AG, Board member in the Swedish National Debt Office and, the German Swedish Chamber of Commerce and the Swedish Chamber of Commerce Germany.
+Previous experience: Various positions at SEB Group including Group Credit Officer and Executive VP, and most recently Global Head of Commercial Real Estate and Member of the Management Board SEB AG, Germany.
+Board member of the Swedish National Debt Office and the German- Swedish Chamber of Commerce in Stockholm and the Swedish Chamber of Commerce in Düsseldorf.